Manhattan University: Athletics

-Manhattan College had a football program from 1924 until 1942.
+Manhattan University had a football program from 1924 until 1942.
 The team posted an all-time record of 194 wins, 198 losses and 22 ties.
 The final coach for the football team was Herbert M. Kopf.
 After the 1942 season, the school suspended intercollegiate football competition for World War II and then did not reactivate the program after completion of the war.
-The team was invited to the first ever Miami Palm Festival Game, predecessor to the Orange Bowl, played on January 2, 1933, University of Miami defeated Manhattan College, 7–0.
-The team was revived in the 1965 in the form of a club team, and existed until 1987.
+The team was invited to the first ever Miami Palm Festival Game, predecessor to the Orange Bowl, played on January 2, 1933, University of Miami defeated Manhattan University, 7–0.
+The team was revived in 1965 in the form of a club team, and existed until 1987.

-Manhattan College's rowing program holds much history, as well.
+Manhattan University's rowing program holds much history, as well.
 It is one of the original 8 founding members of the Aberdeen Dad Vail Regatta, the largest collegiate regatta in the United States.
 The race attracts over one hundred colleges and universities from the U.S. and Canada and thousands of student-athletes on the second Saturday of May.
 The team's coach, Allen Walz, along with the football coach at the time, Herbert M. Kopf, served as stewards to the regatta.
 In 1936 and 1938, Manhattan was one of two teams competing in the regatta, the other being Rutgers, on the Harlem River.
 Both the men's and women's teams still compete in the Dad Vail Regatta today, as well as in the MAAC Championships, N.Y.
 State Championships, and Knecht Cup.
 The women's team became Division I in 2015, while the men's team has remained at the club level.
-The women's team currently trains out of Overpeck County Park under Head Coach Alex Canale while the men's team has moved to Glen Island Park under Head Coach Karla Ward.
+The women's team currently trains out of Overpeck County Park under Head Coach Alex Canale while the men's team has moved to Glen Island Park under Head Coach Kate Hickes.
 The women's rowing team won the Fall Metropolitan Championship (hosted by Iona College) in the fall of 2018 and the Spring Metropolitan Championship in the spring of 2019, making it the first time in program history that the Jaspers have won either of those titles.

 Manhattan's men's lacrosse program became Division I in 1997.
 They have qualified for the MAAC tournament 7 times (2000, 2002, 2004, 2005 and 2008–2010).
-In 2002 the Jaspers went undefeated in the MAAC (9–0), and won the MAAC Championship.
+In 2002, the Jaspers went undefeated in the MAAC (9–0) and won the MAAC Championship.
 They finished with an 11–6 record.
 The Jaspers earned a bid to the NCAA Playoffs in 2002, playing Georgetown.
 They fell to Georgetown 12–7 in the first round of the NCAAs.
 They have produced many ALL-MAAC players throughout the 15 years of the program.

+The fencing team has been coached by former two-time Olympian Herb Cohen.